amardeepchawla/LZ/LTAGuide.md

 For this process to begin, you (or your supervisor) need to send an email to Simon Fiorucci (sfiorucci@lbl.gov) describing the potential dates and duration of your LTA and ask for you to become an LBNL affiliate.
 This will enable you to receive an invitation to work in the US.
 Once he contacts HR at LBNL, you'll receive a few emails about becoming an affiliate at the Lab.
 Tire through those and you'll become an affiliate!

 Once that's gone through, HR will be in touch within a week or two, detailing the next steps and sending you a physical copy of your official invitation to the States.
-This is called the DS-2019 form and consists of two pages, the first with a few administrative details and the second with the terms and conditions of this invitation. **Make sure you check the program start and end date,** as your visa will be voided if you enter the states 30 days before or after that day.
+This is called the DS-2019 form and consists of two pages, the first with a few administrative details and the second with the terms and conditions of this invitation. **Make sure you check the program start and end date,** as your visa will be void if you enter the states 30 days before or after that day.
 The only field that you should fill is on the bottom of the first page where you need to sign and date the form.

-**Steps required to apply for a US visa**

-If required to apply for a visa to travel to the United States the process includes the following steps:

 ## Visa process

 The type of visa that is required for you to travel to the US is a J-1 visa, which the exchange visitor category **Research Scholar**

+Make sure you check the DS-2019 form and upon receiving it, you must pay a $220 Student and Exchange Visitor Information System (SEVIS) I-901 fee at https://www.fmjfee.com/i901fee/index.jsp.

-Complete the online visa application form, DS-160.
-The DS-160 is a U.S. Government online form and can only be completed at https://ceac.state.gov/CEAC.
-Each applicant must complete this form.
+You then need to complete the Online Nonimmigrant Visa Application (DS-160).
+The DS-160 is a U.S. Government online form and can be completed at https://ceac.state.gov/CEAC.

 Go to https://ais.usvisa-info.com/en-gb/niv/information/niv and complete the following application steps to schedule a Consular Section appointment:
 - Create a user account.